sourcegraph/about/content/blogposts/2024/gp-how-to-generate-unit-tests-with-svelte.md

 If you have no prior knowledge of unit testing and you guessed the meaning to be the testing of unit components, then you’re 80% correct.
 Just before we dive into unit testing, let’s have a recap on what testing is all about.
 Testing, a stage in the [Software Development Life Cycle(SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle), entails checking a particular application for bugs and whether or not it meets the customer’s requirements.

 Unit Testing is a type of software testing that tests the functionality of the smallest parts of a particular application in isolation or as a **unit**.
-It ensures individual parts of components of an application work as expected and meet its requirements.
+It ensures individual parts of components of an application work as expected and meets its requirements.
 In a bit, we’ll see how to implement this functionality and test components in a Svelte application.

 ## Setting up Our Environment